 Acids can help combat some key concerns in mature skin types, too.

 Ferulic acid is an antioxidant worth trying.
 “It is a potent antioxidant used to stabilize vitamin C in products,” says Jaliman.
 Much like your vitamin C-enhanced products, ferulic acid can benefit the skin by creating a brightening effect and improving skin clarity and texture.
 It’s also an antioxidant that can help fight free radicals.
-It works best when combined with other skincare products like vitamin C or E. However, those with sensitive skin should use this acid with caution.
+It works best when combined with other skincare products like vitamin C or E.

 Check with your dermatologist first: